 Located in the UK’s second city, Birmingham Airport flies to countless destinations all over the world.
 With an extensive selection of restaurants, shops and all the facilities you need, Birmingham Airport is a great choice for anyone flying from the UK.

 We’ve got lots of shops for you to browse while you wait for your flight to Ireland.
 Bag a bargain in World Duty Free, with many deals on perfume, alcohol, make-up and more.
 If you’ve forgotten any holiday essentials, fear not.
-Pick up toiletries in Boots, a spare bikini in Accessorize or treat yourself to a new pair of trainers from JD Sports.
+Pick up toiletries in Boots or treat yourself to a new pair of trainers from JD Sports.
 Once you’ve shopped until you’ve dropped, relax at Aerospa.
 Offering an array of treatments from 15-minutes upwards in duration, you’re bound to start your holiday in a good mood.

 Hungry?
 Don’t worry, you’ll also find some fantastic cafés, bars and restaurants in our terminal where you can feast on a variety of cuisines before you fly.
-Enjoy an all-day brunch or mezze platter from Giraffe or grab a burger, chips and drink from Burger King.
-For a quick bite to eat and a coffee, Ritazza has a selection of pastries and baguettes freshly prepared from well-sourced ingredients.
+Enjoy an all-day brunch or mezze platter from Giraffe or grab a burger, chips and drink from Burger King or a coffee and pastry at Costa.
 If you fancy a drink before you fly, make sure you visit Wetherspoon.

-For some real pre-flight indulgence, book into one of our four excellent airport lounges.
+For some real pre-flight indulgence, book into one of our five excellent airport lounges.
 Enjoy comfy seating, complimentary food and drinks and stay connected with Wi-Fi.

 Whether you’re travelling via car, train, bus or taxi, Birmingham Airport is easily accessible.
 There are seven car parks to choose from.
 These are all extremely easy to find from the terminal, on foot or via the courtesy shuttle bus.
 Make an advanced booking online for a parking space and save up to 70%.

 Taxis can drop you directly outside the terminal.
 Alternatively, there are plenty of buses running directly to the airport from Birmingham city centre and surrounding areas.
-Coaches and trains run from all over the country, and our free and frequent Air Rail link takes you from the train station to the terminal in just two minutes.
+Coaches and trains run from all over the country, and our free and frequent transport takes you from the train station to the terminal in just two minutes.

 To find out about our other services, head to our terminal facilities page.